 The counterpoint is that this pad could eventually suffer from fade with prolonged aggressive driving.
-By comparison, a semi-metallic pad formulated for endurance offers increased heat capacity for longer driving intervals but will likely lack initial bite when cold and suffer reduced braking performance until brought up to optimal operating temperatures.
+By comparison, a semi-metallic pad formulated for endurance offers increased heat capacity for longer driving intervals, but will likely lack initial bite when cold and suffer reduced braking performance until brought up to optimal operating temperatures.
 This is not ideal for short driving intervals or street driving since the ideal temperatures are much higher and might not be reached under these conditions.

 Release the Heat

-Another common brake system improvement involves upgrading the surface that the brake pads apply friction to, the brake rotors.
-Brake rotors are not only a friction surface, they’re also heat sinks.
-This means that they must draw away and dissipate the heat produced by the friction with the pads efficiently to ensure consistent braking performance and to stave off brake fade.
-Factory brake rotors are typically composed of iron due to cost, longevity and heat capacity for the everyday driver.
-However, to save on cost, typical factory rotors do not benefit from the design elements and heat dissipation characteristics of aftermarket brake rotors.
+Another common brake system improvement involves upgrading the surface that the brake pads apply friction to, the Brake Rotors.
+Brake rotors are not only a friction surface, they also serve another important function – they are also heat sinks.
+This means that they must draw away and dissipate the heat produced by the friction of the pads efficiently to stave off brake fade and ensure consistent braking performance.
+Factory brake rotors are typically made of iron, because it’s inexpensive and offers longevity and enough heat capacity for the average everyday driver.
+Trick is, the way the “average driver” drives a car is nothing like the ‘Spirited Drives’ you and I enjoy.

 Step Up and Stop Better